mkorakin/ui-design-patterns-by-example/README.md

 ## Two Thumbs Clicker - MVVM
 A View Model allows us to maintain a view state that is decoupled from the Model.

-In Two Thumbs Clicker we want to display two buttons, each showing both the global count and their own count.
+In Two Thumbs Clicker we want to display two buttons, each counting its own clicks.

 To implement this, we use a [View Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/clickers/TwoThumbClicker/StatefulClickerViewModel.kt) that maintains a local count in addition to observing the model's: